San Lorenzo Probate Lawyer

 If a family member has passed away and left property in their name alone, probate is likely ahead.
 The process is court-supervised, governed by California statute, and unfamiliar to most people dealing with it for the first time.
 In Alameda County, a straightforward probate case can take a year or longer depending on the size of the estate, the number of beneficiaries, and whether anyone disputes the will.

 At DP Legal Solutions, our San Lorenzo, CA probate lawyer San Lorenzo, CA is here to help you.
 Founder Peter Phuong Luong has handled California probate and estate administration matters for fifteen years.
 We also help families explore alternatives that may avoid the process entirely.
-Reach out for a free consultation to understand your options and what the timeline looks like for your situation.
+Reach out for a consultation to understand your options and what the timeline looks like for your situation.

 Why Choose DP Legal Solutions for Probate in San Lorenzo, CA?